 Recommended: Identify Delta.exe related errors

-If Delta.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 0% dangerous.
+If Delta.exe is located in a subfolder of the user's profile folder, the security rating is 0% dangerous.
 The file size is 20,248 bytes.

 The program has a visible window.
 The application can be removed using the Control Panel's Add\Remove programs applet.
 It is a Verisign signed file.
 Delta.exe is digitally signed.
 The program starts upon Windows startup (see Registry key: User Shell Folders, Run).